Lumi-supercomputer/lumi-userguide/docs/storage/index.md

     [billing page][billing].

     The project flash space is only meant for very short term file storage.
-    Files that have not been accessed will be **purged after 30 days**.

 ## LUMI network file system disk storage areas